14 MARCH 2020

 A beautiful sunset on the Red Sea

-Tomorrow, the divers will dive several wrecks and I’m looking forward to hotter weather and more sunshine!
+Tomorrow the divers will dive several wrecks and I’m looking forward to warmer weather and more sunshine!

 To read the next post about our Egypt trip, click here

 The water looks sublime!
 I think swimming in warm water sounds awesome.

 I like the ocean when it’s so calm (especially when I’m on it 😅).